Capitalism goes in stages : Mercantile in the 18th century, industrial in the 19th and global capitalism throughout the 20th.

 This does not mean the corporations should not seek profits.
 What it means is that corporations should strive for both increasing profits and increasing value at the same time.
 Because if profits go up and net value goes down, what has happened is that the corporation has been decapitalised.
 More money but less total energy to draw on to sustain its own existence.
 Remembering that key factor in determining longevity is the total energy returned on the energy invested.
 If that’s negative, the corporation is less likely to survive.

 If you doubt the impact of the decapitalists, consider that the average “lifespan” of a corporation listed on the S&P 500 has decreased by over 50 years in the last century.
 From 67 years in the 1920’s to under 15 years today and predicted to decline further.
-I think (and hope to one day prove) that there is direct causality between corporate mortality and life expectancy and the inefficient use of capitals.
+I think (and hope to one day prove) that there is direct causality between corporate mortality and life expectancy and the inefficient use of the 8 capitals.

 Welcome to decapitalism.